Use the Edit – Find function located in the browser to search within this document.

 • In the case of an industrial disability, lack of due care for the safety of yourself or others or lack of compliance with company safety regulations.

-The determination as to whether you are disqualified from receiving STD and LTD benefits is made by your employer and is retroactive to the date of disability.
+The determination as to whether you are disqualified from receiving STD and LTD benefits is made by the Plan Fiduciary and is retroactive to the date of disability.

 When STD benefits stop